LYTinn/lytinn.github.io/source/_posts/Sentiment-Analysis-paper-read.md

 This dataset contains product reviews and metadata from Amazon, including 233.1 million reviews spanning May 1996 - Oct 2018.

 This dataset includes reviews (ratings, text, helpfulness votes), product metadata (descriptions, category information, price, brand, and image features), links (also viewed/also bought graphs), and transaction metadata for each review shown on the review page.
 ## Motivation
+Substituting simple moising operations with davanced data augmentation methods, improves the performance on consistency training framework.

+**Consistency training** is used to enforce the predictions to be similar for an unlabeled example and the augmented unlabeled example

+## Result
+Finetuning from BERT, and yields improvements in high-data regime, such as ImageNet, whether when there is only 10% labeled data or when a full labeled set with 1.3M extra unlabeled examples is used.

+# ERNIE-Doc: A Retrospective Long-Document Modeling Transformer
+The ERNIE-Doc poblished on 2021 is the state-of-the-art in Sentiment Analysis on IMDb.
+## Dataset
+The **IMDb Movie Reviews** dataset is a binary sentiment analysis dataset consisting of 50,000 reviews from the Internet Movie Database (IMDb) labeled as positive or negative.
+The dataset contains an even number of positive and negative reviews.
+Only highly polarizing reviews are considered.
+A negative review has a score $\leq 4$ out of 10, and a positive review has a score $\geq 7$ out of 10.
+No more than 30 reviews are included per movie.
+The dataset contains additional unlabeled data.
+## Motivation

 ## Result